 Not too convenient, not too helpful.

 That’s a knowledge management system.
 Of course, you can’t talk to a knowledge management system, but the experience is strikingly similar to using a KMS.
 If you’re lucky enough to access the documents that hold the answer you want, you’ve then still got to sift through a ton of information to get to the knowledge you need.
 In that sense, KMS document repositories are like knowledge bases within a knowledge base.
-Today’s workplace cannot operate on outdated user experiences.
+Today’s digital workplace cannot operate on outdated user experiences.